7min read

 It is not uncommon for a stepparent to be seen as a child’s birth parent when he or she has cared for the child since the child was very young.
 In cases where the absent birth parent has lost contact, or has died the child, and perhaps others, may believe that the stepparent is the biological parent.
 However, this kind of information is very hard to keep from a child.
 It is very likely that someone will tell them at some time.

 You need to ask yourself a number of questions before deciding what to do.
 The things to consider will vary depending on the circumstances and the age of the child.
 You may also want to consider the needs and rights of the child and your own needs and feelings about what has happened to prompt you to ask this question now.
 Think about what your partner thinks and feels too.
 It may help to have a think about what the grandparents and other family members know or need to know.
 You might also want to consider any legal issues e.g. whose name is on the birth certificate or parental responsibility.
-There is also a risk of doing nothing and the chance that someone else letting your child know abou their biological parentage.
+There is also a risk of doing nothing and the chance that someone else letting your child know about their biological parentage.

-If possible tell the child when he/she is young so that they grow up knowing.
+If possible, tell the child when he/she is young so that they grow up knowing.
 This helps the knowledge to be less dramatic.
 You also need to think about whom else needs to know.
 Try to avoid asking your child to keep this information secret, as this may cause him/her to feel guilty and ashamed.

 How you explain will be influenced by how well or badly the family normally communicate.
 If young children hear terms like ‘stepfamily’ and ‘stepparent’ used positively and openly from the start, a comfortable atmosphere will be built up around the subject long before they understand what the words mean.

 It can be useful to create a context for telling.
 For example, you could make a scrapbook which tells the story of how you got here: ‘your family, your life, your work, your children, and your current partner’.
 This helps you to develop a script.
 It allows indirect and silent communication.
 Your child can help to make the scrapbook.
-Try to gather and prepare information about their other biological parent, and try to think of positive things about them.
+Try to gather and prepare information about their other biological parent and try to think of positive things about them.
 There is no right or wrong way to tell.
 Each person’s style will be different.
 Explaining is an ongoing process, not a one-off event.

 Exactly what is told will depend on the circumstances and age of the child.
 If you have made a scrapbook this will help you decide what to say.
 You may find it helpful to rehearse what to say and how to say it beforehand.
 Tell the truth and keep the story brief and concrete.
 If there are difficult facts to tell make it easier by distinguishing a parent’s actions from your feelings about what happened.
 Remember to make it clear that the child is not to blame; it was the adults who could not keep the relationship going.